Malnutrition: Children

 Undernutrition adversely affects the cognitive development of children, contributing to poor earning capacity and poverty in adulthood.
 The development of childhood undernutrition coincides with the introduction of complementary weaning foods which are usually nutrient deficient.
-The World Health Organization estimates that malnutrition accounts for 54 percent of child mortality worldwide, about 1 million children.
+The World Health Organization estimated in 2008 that malnutrition accounted for 54 percent of child mortality worldwide, about 1 million children.
 There is a strong association between undernutrition and child mortality.

-Another estimate also by WHO states that childhood underweight is the cause for about 35% of all deaths of children under the age of five years worldwide.
+Another estimate in 2008 also by WHO stated that childhood underweight was the cause for about 35% of all deaths of children under the age of five years worldwide.
 Over 90% of the stunted children below five years of age live in sub-Saharan Africa and South Central Asia.
-Although access to adequate food and improving nutritional intake is an obvious solution to tackling undernutrition in children, the progress in reducing children undernutrition is disappointing.
+Although access to adequate food and improving nutritional intake is an obvious solution to tackling undernutrition in children, the progress in reducing children undernutrition has been disappointing.

 Women

+In 2022, more than 1 billion adolescent girls and women suffered from undernutrition, according to UNICEF's 2023 report "Undernourished and Overlooked: A Global Nutrition Crisis in Adolescent Girls and Women".
+The gender gap in food insecurity more than doubled between 2019 (49 million) and 2021 (126 million).
+The report shows that globally, 30% of women aged 15–49 years are living with anaemia while 10 per cent of women aged 20–49 years suffer from underweight.
+South Asia, West and Central Africa and Eastern and Southern Africa are home to 60% of women with anaemia and 65% of women being underweight.
+In contrast, overweight is affecting more than 35% of women aged 20–49 years, of which 13% are living with obesity.

+The Middle East and North Africa has the highest prevalence of overweight with 61% affected.
+North America closely follows at 60%.
+Fewer than 1 in 3 adolescent girls and women have diets meeting the minimum dietary diversity in the Sudan (10%), Burundi (12%), Burkina Faso (17%) and Afghanistan (26%).
+In Niger, the percentage of women accessing a minimally diverse diet fell from 53% to 37% between 2020 and 2022.

 Researchers from the Centre for World Food Studies in 2003 found that the gap between levels of undernutrition in men and women is generally small, but that the gap varies from region to region and from country to country.
 These small-scale studies showed that female undernutrition prevalence rates exceeded male undernutrition prevalence rates in South/Southeast Asia and Latin America and were lower in Sub-Saharan Africa.
 Datasets for Ethiopia and Zimbabwe reported undernutrition rates between 1.5 and 2 times higher in men than in women; however, in India and Pakistan, datasets rates of undernutrition were 1.5–2 times higher in women than in men.
 Intra-country variation also occurs, with frequent high gaps between regional undernutrition rates.
 Gender inequality in nutrition in some countries such as India is present in all stages of life.